revbayes/revbayes.github.io/tutorials/convergence/index.md

 2. Comparison between windows of the same run;
 3. Comparison between different runs.

 The comparison between windows of the same run works by dividing the full length of the run into 5 windows (subsets) and comparing the third and fifth window.
+This comparison is used to determine the size of the burn-in.
+A sufficient burn-in will lead to windows that sampled values from the same distribution.
+Finding the appropriate burn-in size is done automatically in the Convenience package.
+The package tests burn-in of 0, 10%, 20%, 30%, 40% and 50%.
+If the required burn-in is higher than 50% of the length of the MCMC, we recommend re-running the MCMC.
 In Figure {% ref windows %} we can see a trace plot for the tree length from the example provided in this tutorial.
 The trace plot shows the sampled values over the iterations of the MCMC.
 The highlighted areas of the figure show the third and fifth window of the run.

 {% figure windows %}
 <img src="figures/windows.png" />